 The City of Cleveland’s Division of Water (CWD) is a major regional utility, supplying water to more than 1.5 million residents in Cuyahoga, Medina, Summit, Geauga, and Lake counties.
-CWD services approximately 400,000 retail accounts in the City of Cleveland and 63 suburbs.
+Cleveland Water Department services approximately 400,000 retail accounts in the city and 63 suburbs.
 CWD sells water on a wholesale basis to five suburban communities continuously, and to five other communities on an emergency or temporary basis.
 The Cleveland water system consists of nine hydraulic districts covering an area of 620 square miles and includes 5,200 miles of water mains and four major treatment facilities.

-DLZ provided general engineering services to CWD.
+DLZ provided general engineering services to the Cleveland Water Department.
 Twenty thousand hours were allocated for this multiyear indefinite-delivery contract, which is being performed on a task order basis.
 Tasks can require services such as design, plan review, planning, studies, project, and construction monitoring, inspection, environmental site assessments, identification of surface and subsurface conditions, preparation of reports for regulatory agencies, specialized technical assistance, and project management, construction administration, and field services.

 DLZ has been issued 13 task orders to date.
 Several task orders involved DLZ providing staffing to supplement CWD’s staff in various departments.
 Examples of the staffing supplied include: